tysbrown/tableflight/README.md

 - Backend: TypeScript, Node, Express, GraphQL, Drizzle, Postgres
 - Infrastructure: Kubernetes + Helm, AWS EKS, EC2, RDS, S3, Docker

-The frontend is a React SPA, the backend is a system of Node + GraphQL microservices.
+The frontend is a Single Page App, the backend is a system of Node services that communicate in-process via function calls.
+As the project grows, we will likely move to a microservices architecture with a message broker.

+### Services

+- common - Shared types, interfaces, and utilities
+- auth - Authentication and authorization
+- games - CRUD operations for games
+- game-session - Websocket connection for game session
+- characters - CRUD operations for characters
+- ai-tools - AI tools for game
+- chat - Chat functionality
+- notifications - Notification system
+- video - Video streaming
+- payments - Payment processing
+- analytics - Analytics tracking

 ### Local Dev